carterprince/dotfiles2/README.md

 If `wlan0` does not work, replace it with your WiFi adapter's name which you can find with `ip link`.

-If you've already installed the operating system and want to load the dotfiles, you can run the following:
+If you've already installed the operating system and want to load only the dotfiles, you can run the following:

 ```zsh
 cd ~